mate-academy/py-cryptocurrency/README.md

 - Read [the guideline](https://github.com/mate-academy/py-task-guideline/blob/main/README.md) before start

 You have some amount of cryptocurrency "Matecoin" in your online wallet.
-You also bought a program(function `get_exchange_rate_prediction`) that can predict exchange rate of you cryptocurrency for the next day.
+You also bought a program (function `get_exchange_rate_prediction`) that can predict the exchange rate of your cryptocurrency for the next day.

 Write tests for `cryptocurrency_action` function.
 This function takes `current_rate` - current exchange rate of cryptocurrency.
 This